movebit/sui-move-analyzer/editors/code/README.md

 ```

 It's because it relies on `MystenLabs/sui_move_build` library, which requires an LLVM environment.
 You can refer to [llvm-project](https://github.com/llvm/llvm-project) go and install llvm.

-## Features <span id="Features">

-Here are some of the features of the sui-move-analyzer Visual Studio Code extension.
-To see them, open a
-Move source file (a file with a `.move` file extension) and:

-- See Move keywords and types highlighted in appropriate colors.
-- As you type, Move keywords will appear as completion suggestions.
-- If the opened Move source file is located within a buildable project (a `Move.toml` file can be
-  found in one of its parent directories), the following advanced features will also be available:
-  - compiler diagnostics
-  - sui commands line tool(you need install Sui Client CLI locally)
-  - sui project template
-  - go to definition
-  - go to references
-  - type on hover
-  - inlay hints
-  - linter for move file
-  - ...

 ## Support <span id="Support">